 A lawyer can review possible exceptions to this rule with you if you want to learn more.
 For example, you may get an exception if your employer caused your injury through an intentional act.
 Review these factors and more with your McDowell County workers’ compensation attorney.

 Additionally, you may have the legal right to file a lawsuit if a third party caused the accident that led to your injury.
 Anyone not directly acting as your employer may count as a third party.
 For example, let’s say your accident occurred due to a piece of defective equipment.

 In this situation, you may file a claim with the company that manufactured the equipment.

 Past Clients Talk About Our Client-Focused Approach

-Getting your benefits does not have to be tedious or frustrating.
+Getting McDowell County workers’ compensation benefits does not have to be tedious or frustrating.
 When you are ready to apply for workers’ compensation or file an appeal, our team is ready to support you and fight for your financial recovery.

-If you were injured or became ill at work, our workers’ compensation attorney will help you fight for the benefits you are entitled to in McDowell County.
+If you were injured or became ill at work, our workers’ compensation attorney will help you fight for the benefits you are entitled to under North Carolina law.
 Contact our Farmer & Morris Law, PLLC, team to review your workers’ compensation case by calling (828) 286-3866 today.